thegetty/artists-things/content/things/intaglio.md

 [^12]: The first attempt to publish the king’s gems was initiated by the comte de Caylus in the 1720s.
 By 1730 he has enrolled the services of Coypel and De Troy.
 Sometime between 1733 and 1737 Bouchardon became involved.
 See Smentek, *Mariette*, 195–96 and 296n22.

-[^13]: *Catalogue de la vente es desseins, estampes et tableaux de M. Natoire, fait avant son départ pour Rome* (6 September 1751) lots: 143, volume of prints of *Ruines de Rome* published by Justus Sadeler; 151, volume of *Figures antiques de Rome,* etched by François Perrier; 153, 161, Two volumes of prints after the Column of Trajan, [[INHA]], Ms. VP1763/1f.
+[^13]: *Catalogue de la vente es desseins, estampes et tableaux de M. Natoire, fait avant son départ pour Rome* (6 September 1751) lots: 143, volume of prints of *Ruines de Rome* published by Justus Sadeler; 151, volume of *Figures antiques de Rome,* etched by François Perrier; 153, 161, Two volumes of prints after the Column of Trajan, {% abbr 'INHA' %}, Ms. VP1763/1f.

 [^14]: See Mariette, *Traité*, 36.
 On Natoire and Mariette, see Perrin Stein, “Copies and Retouched Drawings by Charles-Joseph Natoire,” *Master Drawings* 38, no. 2 (2000): 167–86.

 [^15]: Charles-Joseph Natoire to Antoine Duchesne, 6 October 1751, in “Charles Natoire: Correspondance avec Antoine Duchesne, prévôt des Bâtiments du roi,” ed.
-Paul Mantz, [[*AAF*]], 2 (1852): 261.
+Paul Mantz, {% abbr '*AAF*' %}, 2 (1852): 261.

 [^16]: Natoire to Duchesne, 1 March 1752, in “Charles Natoire: Correspondance,” 272.